Creating a Telegram bot for Proxmox notifications

 How to Set Up Telegram Alerts for Monitoring Your Proxmox Cluster

-I’ll show a practical way to get Telegram notifications from your Proxmox cluster.
-You will create a Telegram bot, get a chat id, test a simple send, then pick a method to forward real Proxmox events.
-I give concrete commands, a tiny script you can copy, and configuration tips so alerts do not flood your phone.
+I’ll show a practical way to get Telegram notifications from a Proxmox cluster.
+Create a bot, get a chat id, test a message, then pick a way to forward real events without filling your phone with noise.

 Step-by-step guide to setting up Proxmox monitoring with Telegram